paulhibbitts/published-markdown-files/thinking-like-a-consultant.md

 ### II.
 Building and Communicating Your Personal Brand

-_Once you've identified your skills and career goals, the next crucial step is creating a compelling personal brand.
+_In UX consulting, user-centered design strives to address user needs effectively.
+Similarly, building a personal brand means presenting your skills and career goals in a way that resonates with your 'users,' such as prospective employers or collaborators.
 This section will show you how to tailor your communication and craft a narrative that effectively showcases your career story to employers._

 1. Crafting Messaging and Positioning Strategies
     _Craft messaging that clearly conveys your value and unique strengths.
 Position yourself in line with your skills and career aspirations, ensuring your communications resonate with your target audience and highlight the qualities that set you apart._